Aidan-GreenMan/silver-umbrella/README.md

 # silver-umbrella
 A Simple Weather App

+The `temperature` Double is rounded to Integer to display in Celsius

 ## Run:

 - Add `API_KEY="…"` to your `local.properties` file.
 Please note Debug app will crash if API Key is